ldsouza/ldsouza.github.io/_posts/2016-05-14-sharepoint-sales-pipeline-3.md

 ---
 layout: post
-title: "Implementing a Business Development/Sales Pipeline in SharePoint (Part 3)"
+title: Implementing a Business Development/Sales Pipeline in SharePoint (Part 3)
+description: >-
-description: Part 3 of a Quick and Easy Solution to track your Sales Opportunities in SharePoint.
+  Part 3 of a Quick and Easy Solution to track your Sales Opportunities in SharePoint.
-headline:
-modified: 2016-07-06
+modified: 'Tue Jul 05 2016 20:00:00 GMT-0400 (Eastern Daylight Time)'
 category: SharePoint
-tags: [SharePoint, Office 365]
+tags: 'SharePoint,Office 365'
 comments: true
-mathjax:
+mathjax: false
+published: true
+featured: false
 ---

-This is a blog post in the series “Implementing a Business Development/Sales Pipeline in SharePoint.”
-In this series, I’ll show you how to implement a Pipline to manage and track opportunities.
+This is a blog post in the series “Implementing a Business Development/Sales Pipeline in SharePoint”.
+In this series, I will show you how to implement a Pipeline to manage and track your Sales or Development Opportunities.

 In <a href="{{ site.github.url }}/sharepoint/sharepoint-sales-pipeline">Part 1</a> of this series, we have already setup a Custom list named Pipeline to track Opportunities and their status.
 We added the metadata columns associated to an opportunity and modified the default view.

 In <a href="{{ site.github.url }}/sharepoint/sharepoint-sales-pipeline-2">Part 2</a> of this series, we added custom views to easily group and view information in the Pipeline.

-In this part, we will look at a scenario where it is possible for an Opportunity to be in multiple stages simultaneously.
+In this blog post, we will look at a scenario where it is possible for an Opportunity to be in multiple stages simultaneously.
 Because of this, we are unable to group by 'Stage' to have a count of the Opportunities by Stage.

 ## Change the 'Stage' Column to Allow Multiple Selections